GabrieleDG0/Collatz-Conjecture/README.md

 Historically, the problem attracted the attention of **Stanislaw Ulam** in the 1960s, who proposed a probabilistic perspective and treated the sequences as a stochastic process.
 Although this approach did not provide a solution, it opened the way to studying the statistical behaviour of Collatz sequences.
-Later, in 2010, **Jeffrey Lagarias** highlighted the extreme difficulty of the problem by formalising it in the framework of generalised 3x+1 functions and emphasising its deep connections to number theory and combinatorial analysis.
+Later, in 2010, **Jeffrey Lagarias** highlighted the extreme difficulty of the problem by formalising it in the framework of generalised 3x+1 functions (the 5x+1, linear maps mod n, quasi-polynomial functions, etc) and emphasising its deep connections to number theory and combinatorial analysis.

 A significant recent advance comes from **Terence Tao** in 2019, who used analytic and probabilistic methods to prove that “almost all” Collatz sequences